codenarocode/black-Jack/README.md

 # black-Jack
-A  simple card game made up of javascript..
+A  simple card game made up of javascript mainly.I have added some beautiful sound features and dynamically changing Buttons.Take a look